yieldprotocol/docs-v2/operations/deployment.md

 To execute the `makeBase` function, appropriate `chi` and `rate` data sources need to have been set in an oracle.

-To execute the `makeIlk` function, appropriate `spot` data sources need to have been set in an oracle.
+To execute the `makeIlk` function, appropriate `spot` data sources need to have been set in an oracle, and the collateral must have been enabled for liquidations in the Witch with `setIlk`.

 To execute the `addSeries` function, `makeBase` needs to have been executed first for the chosen underlying.